Take your macro photography to higher levels with this three-part macro photography workshop with photoshoot at Denver Botanic Gardens!

-Workshop includes an evening of classroom instruction at Mike’s Camera in Park Meadows, followed by a Saturday morning instructional walking tour at Denver Botanic Gardens, and culminates at a follow-up critique and galley showing back at the store.
+Workshop includes an evening of online instruction in the Mike’s Camera virtual classroom, followed by a Sunday morning instructional walking tour at Denver Botanic Gardens, and culminates at a virtual follow-up critique and review session..

 What You’ll Learn